-- Represented TSC Global, LLC, a company involved in the sale, marketing, and distribution of consumer brand products, including “e-cigarettes,” to top retailers, travel centers, and truck stops, in its out-of-court restructuring, wind down, and two UCC Article 9 sales.
+- TSC Global, LLC – Represented company involved in the sale, marketing, and distribution of consumer brand products, including “e-cigarettes,” to top retailers, travel centers, and truck stops, in its out-of-court restructuring, wind down, and two UCC Article 9 sales.

-- Represented Hess Industries, Inc., a manufacturer of heavy equipment and metal forming machines in its out-of-court restructuring and eventual chapter 7 filing.
+- Hess Industries, Inc. – Represented manufacturer of heavy equipment and metal forming machines in its out-of-court restructuring and eventual chapter 7 filing.

 - Represents secured lenders in all phases of commercial mortgage foreclosure litigation.

 - Represented plaintiff, pro bono, in race and sex discrimination lawsuit brought against his employer.